Booby Trap (novella): Plot summary

+Wolfe and Archie drive him to a park to end his own life, rather than charge him in court in war time.

-The story ends with Archie taking another date to the Flamingo Club — and not Lily Rowan.
+The story ends with Wolfe respecting that female sergeant for her bright moves.
+Archie takes another date to the Flamingo Club — and not Lily Rowan.
 Unlike a Sam Spade or Raymond Chandler story, any actual romantic impulses that Archie may have are cleared into the wings, and even this final action is not necessarily a celebration but may itself contribute to the war effort in its own small way.